-The Associate in Arts degree is designed for students planning to transfer to a four-year college.
+The Associate in Arts or Associate in Science degrees are designed for students planning to transfer to a four-year college.

-FITNESS AND WELLNESS TEACHER EDUCATION K-12
+PHYSICAL EDUCATION K-12

 MAJOR CODE: FWTE

 Your Butler experience will prepare you for a career in teaching.
 Butler courses will fulfill the first two years toward a bachelor's degree at a four-year college.
 Requirements vary at four-year colleges, work with a Butler advisor so your transfer will be a smooth process.